-The uterus is held inside the pelvis by muscles, ligaments, and other structures.
+The uterus is held in the pelvis by muscles, ligaments, and other structures.
 If these tissues weaken, the uterus drops.
-Uterine prolapse is the womb displacement into the vaginal area.
+Uterine prolapse is the displacement of the womb or uterus into the vaginal area.

 - Urinary incontinence or sudden urge to urinate.

 - Vaginal bleeding.